pyprg/egrid/README.md

     - IValue (measured electric current)
     - Vvalue (measured voltage or setpoint)
     - Deff (definition of a factor, for estimation)
-    - Link (associates a scaling factor to a load)
+    - Link (associates a factor to an injection or terminal of a branch)

 including tuples, lists and iterables thereof (for a power-flow-calculation just Slacknode ...
 Branchtaps are necessary).